 There will be a number of volunteer opportunities throughout the season where your participation is critical to the success of the club.
 Session reps will be required to hand out information and act as a communication point between parents, coaches and the executive team.
 The season ending carnival also has a number of volunteer opportunities.
 Please watch the newsletter and bulletin boards throughout the season.
 We are counting on you!

 REGISTRATION AND PAYMENT TERMS AND CONDITIONS (Learn to Skate and Starskate)

 Please see the Programs page for details.

 Any skater who displays inappropriate behaviour on or off the ice will be asked to leave the arena at the discretion of the Coach, PPSC Executive or arena staff.
 A skater who continues to display inappropriate behaviour will be permanently removed from the program.

 Guest skaters are only permitted from Skate Canada coaches affiliated with our club if all the needs of the registered skaters on that session have been met (had their music played and received their lesson).
 Guest skaters must be at the skill level of the other skaters on the ice.
 During particularly crowded group sessions, the Club reserves the right to limit the time and ice area, which may be used for private lessons.
 Skate Canada members must receive Club permission to access the ice surface during a Club Session they have neither registered nor paid for.
 Permission requests are made through the Guest Skating Coordinator at least 24 hours in advance.
 Any one skater may guest skate a maximum of 10 times per season.
-Guest skating fee is $10 per hour for Club members.
-Non members of our Skating Club will be charged a skater’s guest fee of $20 per session.
+Guest skating fee is $15 per hour* for Club members.
+Non members of our Skating Club will be charged a skater’s guest fee of $20 per hour*.